 When you fly to Sorong, it looks like this:

-In Wasai, on Waigeo, the large island in the heart of the Raja Ampat archipelago, off the coast of Sorong, a second airport was inaugurated in May 2012 (read also here : Raja Ampat gets a new airport).
+In WasaiWaigeo, the large island in the heart of the Raja Ampat archipelago, off Sorong, a second airport was inaugurated in May 2012 (read also here : Raja Ampat gets a new airport).
 From 2014, it was apparently possible to make the Sorong-Wasai crossing by air, via small cuckoos with propellers chartered by the local company Susi Air.
-But in 2016, I was told that the Marinda airport in Wasai was not really operational and was used only rarely, during official visits...
+But in 2016, it was reported to me that the Marinda de Wasai airport was not really operational and was only rarely used, during official visits...

 Below, some peaceful pictures of landscapes and people, dating from the years 2010...

-Be aware as well that everything is changing very fast in this region of West Papua.Raja Ampat, which is in full tourist development.
-The first publication of this article dates back to 2013, but I continue to update it with the passing years and my new diving trips to Raja Ampat (I updated it again in January 2022).
+Also be aware that everything changes very quickly in this region of West PapuaRaja Ampat, which is in full tourist development.
+The first publication of this article dates back to 2013, but I continue to update it with the passing years and my new diving trips to Raja Ampat (I updated it again in 2023).

 I have already observed some notable changes, between my first diving trips in 2012 to Raja Ampat and the latest ones (December 2018 and July 2019)...
 And I have already published quite a few articles that you can refer to on this blog.
 You can always find them here, at the end of these links :